yaroslavdomb/HTML_CSS_final_project/Docs/ReadMe.txt

         music
         pics = collection of pictures to be used in project video
+    Docs
-    ReadMe.txt = currently you are reading this file
+        ReadMe.txt = currently you are reading this file CSS_HTML_expected = a very common description of what is expected from graduates of the course

 Rules used for site creation:
     1) Any id should be named as "<id-name-here>-id"